Email FacebookTwitterMenu burgerClose thin

 The Federal Reserve responded with aggressive interest rate hikes starting in 2022, tightening credit and slowing inflation’s momentum.
 By mid-2023, inflation had cooled considerably but remained above the Fed’s 2% target.

 Biden’s administration emphasized infrastructure investment and clean energy spending.
-Those policies could affect long-term supply dynamics, but had limited immediate impact on inflation trends.
 Overall, the inflation surge under Biden reflected both domestic policy choices and global economic shocks.

 Inflation in Trump’s Second Term